No charges to be filed against officers in Shady Oaks standoff - Albert Lea Tribune

 After Weiland had refused to surrender and continued to fire at people for several hours, law enforcement decided that a chemical would be used in an attempt to stop him from shooting and to persuade him to surrender.

 The County Attorney’s Office stated when the gas was deployed, Weiland reportedly began firing at the SWAT truck that deployed the gas and struck it multiple times.
-He also had reportedly fired at his and two other sniper teams.
+He also had reportedly fired at Quern’s sniper team and two other teams.

 “The trooper saw the barrel of the suspect’s gun sticking out the window, saw the stock of the gun and the suspect’s hand,” the attorney’s office stated.
 “The trooper believed that the suspect was going to fire at other sniper teams.”